Career Management Courses

-- All internships taken for credit in the College of Liberal Arts are required to submit information through GoldPASS powered by Handshake.
+- All internships taken for credit in the College of Liberal Arts are required to submit information through Handshake.
 Learn how to “Request an Experience”.
 You will need information such as your supervisor’s first and last name, email address, and a list of responsibilities to complete the experience form.

-Requesting an experience through GoldPASS will prompt your internship site supervisor and the course instructor to approve the internship experience.
+Requesting an experience through Handshake will prompt your internship site supervisor and the course instructor to approve the internship experience.
 Once your internship has been approved, your course instructor will contact you with a permission number to enroll.

 If you need assistance with completing this process, please contact the course instructor.

 CLA 3890, Internship Reflection: Building on your Summer Internship Experience